JamesDearlove/dotfiles/README.md

 This sets up a basic Windows install with Firefox, VSCode, and a couple of developer tools.

-Run a Windows PowerShell (built in v5.1, not v7) as admin, and run the `windows-setup.ps1` script.
+Run a Windows PowerShell as admin, and run the `windows-setup.ps1` script.

 ### Mac